 I love these metal folding strainer steamers.
 Around here I find them for 25 or 50 cents each at my regular thrift stores.After I took this picture I found one more strainer to use.

-How to Make Repurposed Folding Strainer Garden Flowers
+How to Make Repurposed Folding Steamer Garden Flowers

 Making fun things for the garden is one of my favourite things to so so I decided to create some repurposed garden flowers using thrifted strainer steamers.

 Here's what they look like when they're open.
 They already kinda look like flowers.

 The feet came off easily just by twisting them back and forth with pliers until they popped out.
 Some of the strainers also had a rod-type handle in the top centre spot and that came off easily too.